Part Of Highway 99 In Lodi To Close Overnight Thursday Into Friday For Bridge Clearance Work

 Caltrans says both north and southbound Highway 99 will be closed from Highway12/Victor Road to Turner Road.
 The closure will be in effect from 11 p.m.
 Thursday to 5 a.m.
-Friday.READ MORE: Dr. Nadine Burke Harris, California’s 1st Surgeon General, Resigns After 3 Years
+Friday.READ MORE: 'This Was A Horrific Tragedy': Mass Shooting Was Latest Traumatic Event To Hit Butte County

-Crews will be doing bridge clearance work on the Lockeford Street Overcrossing to try and eliminate high-load strikes on the structure.READ MORE: Sacramento Bombing Suspect Cody Wiggs Denied Bail As He Faces Several Charges
+Crews will be doing bridge clearance work on the Lockeford Street Overcrossing to try and eliminate high-load strikes on the structure.READ MORE: Authorities Find Car Involved In Deadly Sacramento Hit-And-Run

 Northbound drivers will be detoured at Exit 266/Highway 12, then turn right onto Victor Road, left onto Cluff Avenue, left onto Black Diamond Way, right onto Beckman Road, then back onto Highway 99